ame-888/Gotcha-Benchmark-for-LLMs/README.md

 # Gotcha-Benchmark-for-LLMs

-A benchmark for testing LLM reasoning in image generation (CLOCK), lateral thinking (ENIGMA), and visual analysis (VISUAL).
+A benchmark for testing LLM reasoning in image generation (CLOCK), lateral thinking (ENIGMA), restricted text generation (LIPOGRAM) and visual analysis (VISUAL).

 ## Our Philosophy: Benchmark by Template